| |

 as Elsie Mae Enterprises in honor of my own special guiding light,

-my late Elise Mae Hadnot-Holloway.
+my late Elsie Mae Hadnot-Holloway.
 Later, Elsie Mae Enterprises

-was changed to the Boniface I. Obichere.
+was changed to the Boniface I. Obichere Press.
 This new change passed

 from this realm and made his transition to the afterlife in 1997.